AlcoholRehabHelp Logo

 Signs & Risks of Heavy Drinking

-If someone is binge drinking rather regularly, this is a sign of heavy drinking.
 Binge drinking, especially often, is risky.
 It can lead to alcohol poisoning, which can be deadly.
-Heavy drinking can also lead to alcohol misuse, which can ultimately result in alcoholism.
+Heavy drinking can also lead to alcohol misuse, ultimately resulting in alcoholism.

 Heavy drinking can also take a toll on your social life, your work performance, and your loved ones.
 Drinking problems usually don’t only affect the drinker.